List of highest-grossing Telugu films

 Telugu cinema is the segment of Indian cinema dedicated to the production of motion pictures in the Telugu language.
 It is one of the largest film production centres in India.
-In 1957, the epic mythological film Mayabazar became the first Telugu film to gross over ₹1 crore.
-The 1992 film Gharana Mogudu, directed by K. Raghavendra Rao, starring Chiranjeevi was the first Telugu film to collect a share of ₹10 crore at the box office.
-In 2015, Baahubali: The Beginning became the first Telugu film to gross ₹500 crore.
-Its 2017 sequel Baahubali 2: The Conclusion became the first Indian and Telugu film to gross ₹1000 crore.
 This ranking lists the highest-grossing Telugu films produced by Telugu cinema, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation.
 However, there is no official tracking of figures, and sources publishing data are frequently pressured to increase their estimates.

 Highest-grossing films

-The top grossing films worldwide with a minimum of ₹200 crore are listed here.
+The top grossing Telugu films worldwide are listed here.